-Watch: Shooting attempt at Argentine vice president fails as gun doesn’t go off
+Assassination attempt on Argentine vice president fails as gun does not go off

 The president also declared Friday a national holiday to allow citizens to “express themselves in defence of life, democracy and in solidarity” with the vice president.

-Argentina’s Economy Minister Sergio Massa described the incident as an “attempted assassination”.
-“When hate and violence prevail over debate, societies are destroyed and situations like these arise: attempted assassination,” he wrote in a tweet.
+Argentina’s Economy Minister Sergio Massa criticised the attempted attack, saying that “when hate and violence prevail over debate, societies are destroyed and situations like these arise”.

-Since last week, hundreds of Argentines have gathered in front of the home of Kirchner in her support, as she is facing trial on corruption charges.
+Since last week, hundreds of Argentines have gathered in front of the home of Kirchner to demonstrate their support for her as she is facing trial on corruption charges.

 She has been accused of fraudulently awarding public works contracts in her stronghold in Patagonia and faces up to 12 years in jail if convicted.
 The verdict is expected at the end of the year.

 Kirchner, who has parliamentary immunity, said the trial was an instance of “political persecution”.
 She has served as Argentina’s president from 2007 to 2015 and was the first lady from 2003 to 2007.